-We are now starting into spring.
+We are now within weeks of wrapping up for the season.
 Families can enquire about having their children join at any time.
 Either phone Rob Lee at (613) 623-8123 (note that “Macoun” rhymes with “crown,” not “croon”), or e-mail him at Macoun@ofnc.ca.
 The Macoun Club is sponsored and supported by the Ottawa Field-Naturalists’ Club (OFNC); there are no fees.

 Indoor meetings take place at the Fletcher Wildlife Garden building beside the Experimental Farm’s arboretum (Building no. 138).
 Meetings start at 10 a.m. and wrap up between 11:30 a.m. and noon.
 Field trips take place on alternate Saturdays and typically run about 5 hours (sometimes with the option to attend only the part before or after noon).
 We go to wild places in Ottawa’s western Greenbelt (Stony Swamp) and Lanark County (the Pakenham Hills).

 Schedule of Activities

 June 23, 2018: The Macoun Club’s 70th annual party, and distribution of The Little Bear